ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   combination of a (1) JSON value and (2) its location in the Argument; the latter can, if desired, be represented as an Output Path.

-Object:
-: A JSON object as defined in {{-json}}.
-  Never used in its generic sense, e.g., for programming language objects.

 Member:
 : A name/value pair in a JSON object.
 (Not itself a JSON value.)

 Name:
 : The name in a name/value pair constituting a member.
 (Also known as "key", "tag", or "label".)

-Array:
-: A JSON array as defined in {{-json}}.
-  Never used in its generic sense, e.g., for programming language objects.

 Element:
 : A JSON value in an array.
 (Also used with a distinct meaning in XML